amzn/style-dictionary/docs/formats.md

 > formatHelpers.sortByReference(dictionary) ⇒ <code>function</code>

-A function that returns a sorting function to be used with Array.sort that will sort the allProperties array based on references.
+A function that returns a sorting function to be used with Array.sort that will sort the allTokens array based on references.
 This is to make sure if you use output references that you never use a reference before it is defined.